Notarized resignation of liquidator | ScriptaLegal

 ONLINE LEGAL DOCUMENTS

-Services > Personal > Estate/Succession > Resignation, renunciation or refusal to act as liquidator > Resignation, renunciation or refusal of the office of liquidator before a notary - Notarial deed
+Services > Personal > Estate/Succession > Resignation, renunciation or refusal to act as liquidator > Resignation, renunciation or refusal of the office of liquidator before a notary - Notarized deed

-Resignation, renunciation or refusal of the office of liquidator before a notary - Notarial deed
+Resignation, renunciation or refusal of the office of liquidator before a notary - Notarized deed

-Facilitate the management of an estate by obtaining a resignation, renunciation or refusal of the office of notarial liquidator.
-An initial virtual interview with a notary guides you, enabling you to sign in the presence of a notary...more
+Facilitate the management of an estate by obtaining a notarized resignation, renunciation or refusal of the office of liquidator.
+A first virtual interview with a notary to guide you, followed by a signature in the presence of a notary...more

 1. Fill in an online form